shenzye/opendal-indexeddb/README.md

-A unofficial OpenDal Indexeddb service library
+A unofficial opendal indexeddb service library

 The project has not yet undergone any testing